-This notebook gives an overview of how the Overlay class has changed in PYNQ 2.0 and how to use it efficiently.
+This notebook gives an overview of how the Overlay class should be used efficiently.

-The redesigned Overlay class has three main design goals Allow overlay users to find out what is inside an overlay in a consistent manner Provide a simple way for developers of new hardware designs to test new IP Facilitate reuse of IP between Overlays
+The redesigned Overlay class has three main design goals \ Allow overlay users to find out what is inside an overlay in a consistent manner \ Provide a simple way for developers of new hardware designs to test new IP \ Facilitate reuse of IP between Overlays

 This tutorial is primarily designed to demonstrate the final two points, walking through the process of interacting with a new IP, developing a driver, and finally building a more complex system from multiple IP blocks.
-All of the code and block diagrams can be found at [https://github.com/PeterOgden/overlay_tutorial].
+All of the code and block diagrams can be found at [https://github.com/PeterOgden/overlay\tutorial].
 For these examples to work copy the contents of the overlays directory into the home directory on the PYNQ-Z1 board.